“Your Fly Is Open…”: Misplaced Priorities

 Even April has been known to harbor cold winds and wet snows.

 Combating those elements and keeping the chill at bay becomes a daunting seasonal challenge.
-This winter I met that challenge head on, or should I say ‘neck and shoulder’ on, with some degree of success.
+This winter I’m meeting that challenge head on, or should I say, ‘neck and shoulder’ on, with some degree of success.
 How?

 SCARVES!